RalfZimmermannSDU/RiemannStiefelLog/Applications/SciPy/README_interp_applications.txt

-This folder containss tools for conducting interpolation on the compact Stiefel manifold.
+This folder contains tools for conducting interpolation on the compact Stiefel manifold.

 In particular, it includes the academic examples of interpolating the orthogonal matrix factors of a parametric QR-Decomposition and a parametric Singular Value Decomposition as featured in